moon-up/moon-sdk-kotlin/docs/Erc20Api.md

 <a id="allowanceErc20"></a>
 # **allowanceErc20**
-> AccountControllerResponse allowanceErc20(authorization, name, inputBody)
+> TransactionAPIResponse allowanceErc20(authorization, name, inputBody)